 Port Property Management COVID-19 Resident Information

-While our offices are temporarily closed to the public, we are continuing to work, and we are always available by phone and email.
-We recognize this may be a stressful time for many people, with health, financial, employment, and family concerns that may arise as a result of the outbreak.
+While our offices remain closed to the public, we are always available by phone at (207) 761-0832 or by email.
+We recognize this may be a stressful time for many people, with health, financial, employment, and family concerns that may arise as a result of the pandemic.
 Always, and especially in times of uncertainty, we believe open lines of communication are so important.
 Please don’t hesitate to reach out to us to discuss any concerns or issues you may be experiencing.

 Port Property Resident Information